GPC Endorsement, Adoption & Collaboration

 ||Presentations & Publications|

-In addition to all those involved in scientific academic journals, we encourage endorsement by all those involved in the communication and explanation of science and scientific achievement including specialised publications, broad media and broadcasters.
-It is not obligatory to be a member of EASE to endorse the SAGER guidelines, although we encourage you to consider the benefits to your work of active membership, as described elsewhere on this website.
-If you prefer to communicate your endorsement of the guidelines in another way than this form, please write to our contact points.
+We encourage all those involved in scientific academic journals, and communication and explanation of science and scientific achievement including specialised publications, funders and broadcasters to endorse the SAGER guidelines.
+It is not obligatory to be a member of EASE to do this, although we encourage you to consider the benefits of active membership to your work.

 “We encourage our authors to follow the ‘Sex and Gender Equity in Research – SAGER – guidelines’ and to include sex and gender considerations where relevant.
 Authors should use the terms sex (biological attribute) and gender (shaped by social and cultural circumstances) carefully in order to avoid confusing both terms.
 Article titles and/or abstracts should indicate clearly what sex(es) the study applies to.
 Authors should also describe in the background, whether sex and/or gender differences may be expected; report how sex and/or gender were accounted for in the design of the study; provide disaggregated data by sex and/or gender, where appropriate; and discuss respective results.
 If a sex and/or gender analysis was not conducted, the rationale should be given in the Discussion.
 We suggest that our authors consult the full guidelines before submission.”